 remotely had in common -- a smattering of German and Italian!

-any extended meaningful contact with the locals.
+extended meaningful contact with the locals or their culture.

 Traveling this way, we get up close and personal with the country and seldom pay anything close to the price of a